The Role of the Social Worker

 - Engage fully with their school experience by addressing social and emotional issues.

 - Develop decision-making and problem-solving skills.

-- Offering counselling to students and families, for issues ranging from peer problems to the effect of separation and loss on family members.
+- By offering counselling to students and families, for issues ranging from peer problems to the effect of separation and loss on family members.

-- Working with specific groups of students with an identifiable need.
+- Providing group work for students with an identifiable need.